dpi-tta-lessons/portfolio-code-review/content.md

 ## Continuos Improvement

 As you receive feedback and continue working on your portfolio, make sure to [make a git commit and push to GitHub](/lessons/github-codespaces-vscode#7-save-your-work-with-git) so your repository has the latest changes.

+## Requirements

+Make sure that your portfolio project has all of the following elements:

+- At least one image
+- At least three links
+- At least three CSS styling rules

 - Submit your portfolio project code and have it reviewed by a peer.
 It should look something like `https://github.com/<username>/portfolio`.
 {: .free_text #submit_github_repository }